scalatra/scalatra-website/guides/databinders.md

 method.
 A new `CreateTodoCommand` is instantiated:
 `val cmd = command[CreateTodoCommand]`

+_Note: The method `command[Foo]` comes courtesy of Scalatra's command support._

-Then it gets executed: `TodoData.execute(cmd)`.
+Next, the command gets executed: `TodoData.execute(cmd)`.
 Calling `execute` on the command causes all validations to run, and then the `handle` method is called. _Note: validations could fail!_

 In this case, the `handle` command as implemented in `TodoData` adds a new Todo object to the list of todos: